Hackensack Pedestrian Struck, Killed, Hit-Run SUV Sought

 A pedestrian was struck and killed crossing a Hackensack street Thursday night, said authorities who were searching for an SUV that fled the scene.

-The 50-something resident was crossing Polifly Road near Standish Avenue when a black SUV with tinted windows struck her and kept going shortly before 7:30 p.m., responders said.
+The 50-something resident was crossing Polifly Road near Standish Avenue when a dark BMW X5 SUV with tinted windows struck her and kept going shortly after 7 p.m., responders said.

 A second vehicle struck the woman, who was pronounced dead at the scene soon after, they said.